-- > Copying homework or assignments - > Using notes of any kind during a quiz or exam when not given teacher permission to do so - > Communicating with another student through any means during quizzes or exams - > Claiming papers from another student as your own - > Plagiarizing any printed material (using printed material without proper documentation.)
+- Copying homework or assignments - > Using notes of any kind during a quiz or exam when not given teacher permission to do so - > Communicating with another student through any means during quizzes or exams - > Claiming papers from another student, source, etc. as your own - Plagiarizing (using any non-original material without proper citation, documentation, or any AI generated material, etc.)